MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-paginated-reports.md

 * You must use a **service principal**.
 Master user is not supported.
 * [Premium Per User (PPU)](../../admin/service-premium-per-user-faq.yml) is not supported.
 * Datasources and datasets configured with single sign-on (SSO) enabled, are not yet supported.
-* Embedding a paginated report with a Power BI dataset as a datasource is supported if the following conditions are met:
-  * Both the Paginated report and the Power BI dataset reside in a Premium per capacity or Embedded workspace (they can reside in two different workspaces).
-  * The user generating the embed token has *Write* permissions in the workspaces of the report and the dataset.
+* When embedding a paginated report with a Power BI dataset, both the paginated report and the Power BI dataset must reside in a Premium per capacity or Embedded workspace (they can reside in two different workspaces), and the user generating the embed token should have *Write* permissions in the workspaces of the report and the dataset.
-  * The [multi-resource embed token](/rest/api/power-bi/embed-token/generate-token) is generated with the [dataset ID](/rest/api/power-bi/embed-token/generate-token#generatetokenrequestv2dataset) specified in the request, and the [XmlaPermissions](/rest/api/power-bi/embed-token/generate-token#xmlapermissions) set to *Read Only*.

 For a full list of supported datasets and their authentication methods, see [Supported data sources for Power BI paginated reports](../../paginated-reports/paginated-reports-data-sources.md#natively-supported-data-sources).